- Maker is an Ethereum-based decentralized autonomous organization.

-There’s nothing to worry about in the case of an increase in the prices of ether.
-It is because your collateralization ratio is already above 100%.
-In case of a price rise of ether, your current position will be strengthened further as the price rise of ether makes your position even more collateralized.
+Because your collateralization ratio is already above 100%, there’s no cause for concern in this scenario up to a point.
+The current position will be strengthened further as the price rise of ether makes your position even more collateralized.

-The continual rise in the prices of ether can be a cause of worry for Dai.
-The reason behind it is that if ether prices keep going up, Dai’s value, too, will keep increasing.
+The continual rise in the prices of Ether can become an issue for DAI.
+The reason being that if Ether prices keep going up, DAI’s value, too, will keep increasing.
 This is the exact reason why the Maker team has placed a system to keep a tab on this process.

 What Happens With Your Collateral When There’s a Decline in the Ether’s Price?

-Suppose, the fall in the ether prices is such that the collateralization ratio falls below 100%.
-In this case, there won’t be any justification for Dai’s value to be equal to $1.
-Thus, this situation threatens the stability of Dai.
+Imagine a scenario where the fall in the ether price is such that the collateralization ratio falls below 100%.
+In this case, there won’t be any justification for DAI’s value to be equal to $1.
+Thus, the situation threatens the stability of DAI.

-In the case of a fall in ether’s prices, the security inside the collateralized debt position is liquidated by Maker.
+In such a scenario, the security inside the collateralized debt position is liquidated by Maker.
 They undertake the liquidation process while the collateralization ratio is still over 100%.
-The aim after liquidation is to use the funds to buy back Dai.
-They keep buying Dai until the ratio of all Dai in existence is again fully collateralized.
+The aim after liquidation is to use the funds to buy back DAI.
+They keep buying DAI until the ratio of all DAI in existence is again fully collateralized.

 The Role of MKR Tokens

 Maker is the governance token of Maker DAO.
 Anyone who wants to create DAI on the Maker platform will have to use MKR tokens, which are used to pay the fees to create a collateralized debt position, and only then, they would be able to create DAI.

 After each use, the MKR tokens get destroyed.
 With MKR tokens being burned in increasing numbers, the value of MKR tokens increases.
 Thus, fewer MKR tokens will be required for transactions on the Maker ecosystem.